-Understanding your Pulse survey results
+Understanding your Pulse survey results.

 Before you start

-- When you compare your select time period with the previous time period, it compares it to the previous time period to the date range you've selected.
+- When you compare your selected time period with the previous time period, it compares it to the previous time period to the date range you've selected.
 For example, if the time period is set to 90 days, the previous time period would be 90 days before that time range.

 - Response rate: The number of responses submitted out of the total number of questions sent out.

-Note: The Participation scores graph reflects when the pulse surveys were submitted, rather than when they were created/sent out.
+Note: The Participation scores graph reflects when the pulse surveys were submitted rather than when they were created/sent out.

-Learn more about the differences in Response Rate vs Participation in a Pulse Survey.
+Learn more about the differences in Response Rate vs. Participation in a Pulse Survey.

 The Results page shows the scores for each theme and question over time and for the selected time period.
 You can also view any comments employees left in their survey responses.

-Learn more in Calculating scores in a Pulse Survey.
+Learn more in Calculating Scores in a Pulse Survey.